This time it’s personal.

 This particular port of the arcade original is impressive and important in its own right.
 It was Konami’s first release for the NES in North America.
 That they would opt to break into a new market with Gradius makes sense when you consider the standards for arcade ports in 1986.
 The Famicom was designed with 1981’s Donkey Kong in mind and even Nintendo’s own home version of that game was compromised, missing one of the four stages from the arcade.
 Other major conversions released in the interim, such as Capcom’s 1942 and Ghosts n’ Goblins, were marred by some glaring technical shortcomings and rather ugly to boot.
-NES Gradius isn’t a perfect one-for-one match for the arcade cabinet, but it is damn close and it looks and runs like a dream next to Capcom’s early offerings.
-This was the platform’s first true home run of a contemporary arcade translation and occupies a similar place of honor in its library as Strider on the Genesis or R-Type on the PC Engine.
+NES Gradius isn’t a perfect one-for-one match for the arcade cabinet, but it is damn close.
+It looks and runs like a dream next to those earlier offerings.
+This was the platform as whole’s first true home run of a contemporary arcade translation and occupies a similar place of honor in its library as Strider does on the Genesis or R-Type does on the PC Engine.

 Your mission sees you flying from left to right across a total of seven side-scrolling stages, each with its own unique hazards to contend with (apart from stage four, which is consists of various elements from the first stage rearranged to be more challenging).
 Generally, each level opens with an introductory “approach” segment set in deep space where you’re given the opportunity to power-up a bit by shooting down formations of weak enemies and harvesting the power capsules they leave behind.
 After that comes the true test in the form of an asteroid field, enemy base, or similar claustrophobic setting where avoiding contact with the scenery itself becomes just as vital as dodging the many enemy shots, as even the briefest instant of contact with a wall, ceiling, or floor spells instant death.
 Make it through that to defeat the stage boss and you’re granted the privilege of doing it all over again, except harder.